Persistent nodal magnon-photon polariton in ferromagnetic heterostructures: Discussion and conclusion

 \section{Discussion and conclusion}

 In conclusion, we develop a non-perturbation theory using both classical and quantum approaches to investigate the collective magnon-photon modes in the ferromagnetic heterostructures composed of ferromagnetic insulators sandwiched by either normal metals or superconductors, thereby representing either dissipative or non-dissipative states of electrons.
-We develop a non-Hermitian quantization scheme with non-Hermitian magnetization and magnetic/electric-field operators to account for the Ohmic dissipation.
+We develop a non-Hermitian quantization scheme with non-Hermitian magnetization and magnetic/electric-field operators to account for the Ohmic dissipation, due to which the coupling between magnon and photon is dissipative.
 A simple conversion relation between the two electronic states is revealed by finding most formalisms with normal metals can be extended to those with superconductors by simply replacing the skin depth $\delta$ with London's penetration depth $\lambda$, although the former is non-Hermitian and the latter is Hermitian.
+Our formalism is ``phenomenological" in the sense that the thermal effect and interactions between magnons and other quasiparticles are accounted for by the phenomenological saturation magnetization, Gilbert damping, penetration depth, and electric conductivity that may depend on the thermal fluctuation and various interactions in different materials, which we take typical values from the experiments.

-In the NM$|$FI$|$NM heterostructure, we predict the persistent realization of non-Hermitian nodal magnon-photon polariton, where the coupling strength is comparable to the bare magnon frequency.
+In the NM$|$FI$|$NM heterostructure, we predict the persistent realization of non-Hermitian nodal magnon-photon polariton of long wavelength, where the coupling strength is comparable to the bare magnon frequency.
 Remarkably, the exceptional points at which the eigenvalues and eigenvectors are coalescent persist over a wide range of wave vectors when the ferromagnetic layer is sufficiently thick $\sim 100$~nm, without the need for fine-tuning of parameters.
 The dissipationless nature of the superconductors eliminates the eddy-current-induced damping present in the normal metal case.
 In the SC$|$FI$|$SC Josephson junction, we find that magnon-photon coupling exhibits strong anisotropy.
 The coupling is ultrastrong when the electromagnetic field propagates along the direction of the saturation magnetization but vanishes when they are normal to each other due to the chirality of the dipolar stray field.

 Exceptional points hold the potential application in the enhancement of sensitivity in magnonic devices, as recently observed in the enhanced magnonic frequency combs~\cite{wang2024enhancement}.
 Our results suggest that the common ferromagnetic heterostructures can host persistent EPs and anisotropic ultrastrong magnon-photon coupling, which may enable improved sensitivity and performance of the magnonic devices~\cite{bender2007making, heiss2012physics}.
 The predicted persistent nodal polariton and strongly anisotropic coupling provide new opportunities to explore the synergies between magnonics and superconducting electronics~\cite{zhang2017observation, harder2017topological, zhang2019higher, zhang2019experimental, liu2019observation, wang2023floquet, dispersion_engeneering, qm_effect2, qm_effect1}.